leolimasa/age-vault/README.md

 ## Vault key backup

-If you need to backup the vault key (e.g. to offline storage), you can use the `age` command to re-encrypt it using a passphrase:
+Use the `age` command to backup the vault key (e.g to offline storage) by re-encrypting it using a passphrase:

 ```bash
 age --decrypt -i "$AGE_VAULT_IDENTITY_FILE" "$AGE_VAULT_KEY_FILE" | age --passphrase -o **reencrypted_file.age**